 - Finding a match for your skills

-The big takeaway was encouraging: While climate change is more urgent than ever, there are also more ways than ever to get involved.
+The big takeaway was encouraging: There are more ways than ever to get involved.

 “Nearly 20 percent of courses at Berkeley focus on or include sustainability-related material. ”